 - Class lessons to be provided to pupils on “how to tell” (telling protocol).

 - Bystanders who witness bullying behaviour should always tell a teacher.
 This is not telling tales but a means of protecting victims.

 - A “Worry box” in each class.
 Raise awareness of bullying as a form of unacceptable behaviour by: Display school’s anti-bullying statement in each classroom and corridors.

-- Other Strategies: S.PH.E. –Walk Tall, Alive-O, Webwise, Stay safe, Roots of Empathy programme, Cool School programme, Positive reinforcement by class Teachers: Student of the Week.
+- Strategies: S.P.H.E. - Walk Tall, Grow in Love, Webwise, Stay Safe, Roots of Empathy programme, positive reinforcement by class teachers: